Adolescent & Young Adult Cancer Program

 Palliative medicine specialist, Melanie Smith, MD, works with young adults, their loved ones, and their care team to ensure treatment plans are consistent with each individual’s goals and values.

-Contact the Palliative Care and Symptom Management Services Program at 312-926-0001 to learn more or schedule an appointment.
+Contact the Palliative Medicine and Supportive Care program at 312-926-0001 to learn more or schedule an appointment.

 Surveillance & Survivorship Care

 It’s important for young adult cancer survivors to have a personalized plan for screening and surveillance.
 The Cancer Survivorship Institute at Lurie Cancer Center provides access to specialized survivorship clinics and services offering long-term follow-up care.
 Call 312.695.0990 to learn more or schedule an appointment.